Expand your Outreach, Effectiveness, & Income!

 How to Hold a Safe and Powerful Learning Space

-Next Summer Intensive is August 5-7, 2016 in Pittsburgh, Pennsylvania.
+Next Winter Intensive is January 10-12, 2020 in Pittsburgh, Pennsylvania.
 Click here for more details.

 - Call us at 412.287.4591 for a free 45-minute initial consultation to discuss your needs and how we may be able to help.